M7Tro/educationalProjects/chatApp/README.md

 Now, we go to App.jsx and get the authUser state.
 We want to tweak the routing.
 If authUser is not null, we should be navigated into the homepage using Navigate from react-router-dom: element={authUser ? <Navigate to='home'/> : <Signup/>}.
 Do similar stuff to Home and Login pages.

 I got errors because I forget to specify name of data stored in localStorage.

+Next step is to add the logout functionality.

+We create a hook useLogout.js

+The hook has a loading state.
+It has an async function logout with a try-catch-finally block.

+Basically, we need to send a fetch request to the server to delete the cookie containing the JWT.
+If the request is successful, we remove the chatUser state from localStorage and update the authUser state to null.
+Also add some toasts.

+Lastly, we call the logout function using the Logout button component.
+If the logout request is loading, we show a loading spinner from daisyUI.

+Had problems with making ternary operator thing in logout.
+You should wrap conditionally render shit in a stable parent div.

+I have a problem that I can't quite figure out.
+When you refreh the web page, it has some kind of problem reading the data from localStorage.

+I fixed it.
+The problem was that I was storing an object that contains user data and called json without converting it to actual json.
+When I used JSON.parse to retrieve it, it got error because of receiving an object instead of a string.

+I also need to fix color of the text in the input field.